omergul/Discovery/README.md

 ![Screenshot](https://raw.githubusercontent.com/omergul123/Discovery/master/screenshot.png)

-Discovery is a very simple but useful library for discovering nearby devices with BLE(Bluetooth Low Energy) and for exchanging a value (kind of ID or username determined by you on the running app on peer device) regardless of wheather the app on peer device works at foregorund or background state.
+Discovery is a very simple but useful library for discovering nearby devices with BLE(Bluetooth Low Energy) and for exchanging a value (kind of ID or username determined by you on the running app on peer device) regardless of whether the app on peer device works at foregorund or background state.

 ###Discovery:###